-B. Increase the safety of the transportation system for motorized and non-motorized users
+B. Increase the safety of the transportation system for motorized and non-motorized users in support of a complete streets approach

 The safety of the transportation system was among the criteria used by the Rapid City Area Metropolitan Planning Organization in prioritizing transportation projects for funding.
 The Rapid City Area Metropolitan Planning Organization prepares an annual Pedestrian/Bicycle Crash Report to identify high crash areas for pedestrians and bicyclist.
 The Rapid City Area Metropolitan Planning Organization also developed an Arterial Street Safety Study, which included a review of street segment crash statistics, identification of street segments exceeding the statistical critical rate, and recommendations to reduce crashes based on analysis of crash types.
 Some of the recommendations have been implemented since the completion of the study.